 The first hotel in Poland affiliated to the Relais & Chateaux Association

 Hotel Copernicus stands on Kanonicza Street, Krakow’s oldest street that winds its way toward Wawel Royal Castle – the historic seat of Polish kings.
 Amidst the neighbouring Renaissance townhouses Copernicus stands out with its expansive, Gothic façade.
-As the first in Poland he joined the to Relais & Châteaux – the exclusive French hotel association.
+As the first in Poland we joined the Relais & Châteaux – the exclusive French hotel association.

 Several centuries ago the hotel building was the residence of cathedral canons.
 Nicolaus Copernicus, famous astronomer and “father” of the heliocentric theory lodged here whenever he visited Krakow as a Canon of the Archbishopric of Warmia.
 Striving to measure up to the building’s historic significance and the works of art preserved within it we have made it our ambition to provide the ultimate in hotel accommodation.